VenturaNotes/Knowledge/- Topics/nervous.md

 -
 ## Source [^1]
 - adj.
-- (1) Of, relating to, or consisting of nerves or nerve fibres.
+- (1) Of, relating to, or consisting of nerves or nerve fibers.
 - (2) Apprehensive, agitated, or timid.
 ## References